tim-hellhake/lifx-adapter/README.md

 ./package.sh
 ```

-Then restart the gateway and the Lifx addon should be available.
+Then restart the gateway and the LIFX addon should be available.

 # Troubleshooting